vuejs/test-utils/docs/guide/essentials/a-crash-course.md

 })
 ```

-This test is similar to the previous two; we find an element and interact with it in same way (we use `setValue` again, since we are interacting with a `<input>`).
+This test is similar to the previous two; we find an element and interact with it in the same way (we use `setValue` again, since we are interacting with a `<input>`).

 Lastly, we make an assertion.
 We will be applying a `completed` class to completed todos - we can then use this to add some styling to visually indicate the status of a todo.